superbrown/tag-based-logger/README.md

 parent/child relationships and additivity rules -- will continue to function as always.

 An added benefit of tag based logging is that it allows for special handling using tags as switches.
-For instance, a tag could be used to indicate support personnel should be notified.
-Then, in something like log4j, the tag could be mapped to an appender configured to send out e-mail messages.
+For example, a tag could be used to indicate support personnel should be notified and it could be mapped to an appender configured to send out e-mail notifictions.

 Initial performance tests of the log4j implementation indicate it's no more taxing on system performance than log4j on its own.
-In fact, the performance tests included in the unit test suite using  mock appenders indicate it's considerably quicker, although it's hard to imagine how that could be the case.
 (Independent tests are welcomed.)